Kidoz-SDK/unity-ironsource-adapter/README.md

 Kidoz Direct
 =================================

-The ironSource Custom Network Mediation integration currently supports only Interstitials and Rewarded Videos(Android only).<BR>
+The ironSource Custom Network Mediation integration currently supports only Interstitials and Rewarded Videos.<BR>
 There is however a way to load and display Banners and Rewarded Videos calling the Kidoz Unity Plugin directly.

 Kidoz SDK initialization: